top of page

 Projects

-We are so excited to be working on projects to help protect the Ocean.
-We are working on initiatives to reduce the impact of human activity on marine protected areas, national economic exclusion zones and on the high seas, such as implementing sustainable fishing practices, reducing plastic pollution, and increasing awareness of the need to protect these areas.
+At Marinas Guardian, we are highly driven by projects aimed at safeguarding the ocean and the coastal communities that rely on it so closely.
+We are undertaking initiatives to reduce the impact of human activity on marine protected areas, national economic exclusion zones and on the high seas, such as implementing sustainable fishing practices, reducing plastic pollution, and increasing awareness of the need to protect these areas.
 We believe that by protecting our marine ecosystems, we can create a healthier environment and better future for everyone.

 If you're looking for help in your local area or would like to partner with us - please reach out to our team today.